-This is the seventh in the series of annual reports utilising the data from the Rapid Mortality Surveillance (RMS) database based on deaths registered onto the National Population Register as described in the first report (Bradshaw, Dorrington and Laubscher, 2012).
-The report provides estimates of several mortality indicators after correcting for incompleteness of registration of deaths and births.
-These can be used to track the impact indicators identified for Output 2 of the Medium Term Strategic Framework (MTSF) - a long and healthy life for all South Africans (DPM&E, 2014).
-Targets were set from 2012 baseline values to be achieved by March 2019.
+This is the eighth in the series of annual reports utilising the data from the Rapid Mortality Surveillance (RMS) database based on deaths registered onto the National Population Register (NPR) as described in the first report (Bradshaw, Dorrington and Laubscher, 2012) and follows the same format as the previous report.
+Briefly, the report provides estimates of several mortality indicators after correcting for incompleteness of registration of deaths and births.
+These can be used to track the impact indicators identified for Output 2 of the Medium Term Strategic Framework (MTSF) - a long and healthy life for all South Africans (DPM&E, 2014), a key objective of the National Development Plan (NPC, 2011).

-The indicators in the report include life expectancy, the adult mortality index ${45}q{15}$, under-5 mortality rate, infant mortality rate and the neonatal mortality rate.
+The indicators in the report include life expectancy, the adult mortality index ${}{45}q{15}$, under-5 mortality rate, infant mortality rate and the neonatal mortality rate, and young adolescents aged 5-14 years (${}{10}q_5$) as well as older adolescents and young adults age 15-24 years (${}{10}q{15}$).
 The report also includes an estimate of the maternal mortality ratio (MMR), which lags the other indices because it relies on the cause-of-death data reported by Stats SA.
-For this report, the RMS data series has been updated to the end of 2017 and the cause-of-death data to the end of 2016, and we present for the first time, indicators that track mortality of older children and young adolescents aged 5-14 years (${10}q{5}$) as well as older adolescents and young adults age 15-24 years (${10}q{15}$).
+For this report, the NPR data series has been updated to the end of 2018, but the cause-of-death data has not been updated from last year's report as no further data were released in 2019.
+Thus, indicators requiring cause-of-death data, namely the MMR, the various non-communicable disease (NCD) indicators and comparisons of cause-of-death data to those from the NPR end in 2016.